zhackerschoice/Usb-stealer/README.md

 Download the zip file or clone it

-launch requirement.bat to install requirements --- wait.
+launch requirements.bat to install requirements --- wait.

 then launch Start me.bat Boom  all done!!